 Most students complete the 30-credit MFALP program in 12 months, but students have up to five years to obtain their degree.
-It is also available as a joint degree with Vermont Law's JD, and it is open to students enrolled at other law schools who wish to combine their JD with the MFALP degree from Vermont Law School.
-Students pursuing these joint options may complete the program by taking courses in the VLS
+The MFALP is also offered as a joint degree with Vermont Law School's JD, and is open to students enrolled at other law schools who wish to combine it with their JD.
+Our online courses, Summer Session, and experiential learning opportunities offer flexibility to students pursuing these joint options.

 A network coordinator with PVGrows in South Deerfield, MA, Libby works to connect a strong community of dedicated local food consumers, a rich agricultural economy, and many organizations committed to working together to advance a more connected food system within the Pioneer Valley of Massachusetts.